 Malaria is a major global health problem.
 Each year there are more than 200 million cases and over 400,000 deaths each year worldwide.
 There is a great need for a safe, effective malaria vaccine as the range of malaria medicines is limited and drug resistance is increasing.

 Plasmodium vivax (P. vivax) is the second commonest type of malaria parasite.
 Unlike the most common form, Plasmodium falciparum (P. falciparum), P. vivax is very hard to grow and manipulate in the laboratory so we have a limited understanding of how it infects human red blood cells, how it grows and how the body’s immune system responds to it.

-In this study, we are looking for volunteers who will be experimentally infected with malaria on three separate occasions, each time by receiving an injection of a tiny amount of blood containing the P. vivax parasites.
+In this study, we are looking for volunteers who will be experimentally infected with malaria on up to three separate occasions, each time by receiving an injection of a tiny amount of red blood containing the P. vivax parasites.
 This is called a “blood-stage challenge” and will help us develop our understanding of P. vivax malaria, as well as allow us to establish a method that will be used to test out potential future vaccines.
 Ultimately, in order to test whether a potential new vaccine works, we need to be able to “challenge” vaccinated volunteers with P. vivax malaria infection.
 We can do this by deliberately infecting volunteers who have been vaccinated, then observing to see if they are protected from malaria infection, or if they develop infection more slowly than volunteers who have not been vaccinated.

 What does the trial involve?